MetOffice/simulation-systems/source/WorkingPractices/git_extras.rst

     .. tip::

       This section gets the changes via your remote fork.
-You will first update the fork and then merge in the changes from your fork.
+You will first update your fork with changes from the upstream repository, then merge the updated ``main`` or ``stable`` to your
+      development branch.
 This results in changes to the fork ``main`` or ``stable`` and so is generally recommended.
-However, sometimes you may want to skip this, so the next tab would be suggested instead.
+However, sometimes you may want to skip this, so the next tab would has been provided as an alternative.

     Navigate to your clone and ensure that the branch you wish to update is your active branch,